 • A sense of relief, lightness, exhilaration and joy once the emotions are released.

 This is an approach to trauma resolution that works with the body’s innate yearning to heal.
-Whatever the response, SomatoEmotional Release is a completely natural process that occurs when your body is ready to release the final residue of painful, trapped emotions.
+Whatever the response, SER is a completely natural process that occurs when your body is ready to release the final residue of painful, trapped emotions.
 As modern humans, most of us have been conditioned to inhibit the natural process that helps wild animals release and recover from trauma.
 Animals in nature literally shake off traumatic vibrations and get on with their lives after an attack.
 We domesticated humans, however, repress fear, anger, and other paralyzing emotions associated with trauma.
 This embeds these emotions in our tissues, along with painful memories.
 Re-experiencing unconscious movement pathways through SomatoEmotional Release can open restricted tissues and liberate traumatic memories and energies.
 This helps us release pain and allows our tissues to become more resilient and adaptable.
 So we become healthier rather than more restricted.